How to prepare pipes for freezing temperatures

 During the colder months, frozen pipes become a higher risk in your home.
 Because frozen pipes can burst, it’s important to do what you can to avoid costly plumbing repairs, water damage, and even HVAC damage.
 Follow these tips and tricks for how to prevent pipes from freezing.

-Why is it Important to Prevent Pipes from Freezing?
+Why is it important to prevent pipes from freezing?

 Frozen pipes can be extremely dangerous due to the thawing process sometimes resulting in burst pipes.
 The reason pipes burst is not because of the sudden expansion of frozen water, but the pressure from flowing water against ice blockages.
 And because these blockages may thaw unevenly, letting your pipes thaw naturally can also be dangerous, and lead to burst pipe damage such as: